DESI-UR/VAST/doc/source/VoidFinder_examples.rst

      - degrees
      - Declination of the center of the maximal sphere

-.. list-table:: Holes output file
+.. list-table:: Holes output table HDU
    :widths: 25 25 25 50
    :header-rows: 1